Anna Corbella

-Anna Corbella i Jordi (born 1976) is a Spanish sailor.
+Anna Corbella i Jordi (born 1976) is a Catalan Spanish sailor.
 She was the first Spanish woman to sail non-stop around the world and the third woman to do it twice.

 Life

 Corbella was born in 1976 in Barcelona and by the age of four she was on a boat with her parents.

 She studied in her home city and she graduated in veterinary medicine at the Autonomous University of Barcelona.
 Corbella had begun sailing early and by 1999 she was the Spanish champion in the 420 class dinghy.
 In the following year she was the national champion in the 470 class.
 In 2009 she turned professional.